ramytanios/tldev/README.md

 avoiding boilerplate code on each project 🚀

 > [!IMPORTANT]
-> The utilities provided are designed for use cases of mine.
+> The utilities provided are more or less designed for use cases of mine.
 For more advanced features,
 > use [http4s](https://http4s.org/) directly!

 1. **HTTP server**: set of basic endpoints factory methods and an HTTP server builder.